Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson2.md

 **Typical Steps**
 1. In a base builder class or protocol, declare the construction steps common to all intended optional object representations.
-2. Declare are concrete builder class for each of the object representations.
+2. Declare a concrete builder class for each of the object representations.
 Implement their specific construction steps, including implementing a function to fetch/return the constructed object, if applicable.
 3. Consider creating an additional class — often referred to as a Director — to encapsulate various ways to construct an object using the same builder class.
 4. Implement client code (in calling component) to create both the builder and director objects.
 - The client should pass the builder object to the director, and the director will use this builder object in all additional construction.